Eve Leigh

-Eve Leigh (born 1984) is a playwright, theatre maker and dramaturg.
+Rebecca "Eve" Leigh (born 1984) is an American-born playwright, theatre maker and dramaturg who lives and works in the United Kingdom.

 Early life

 Leigh is the daughter of musical theatre composer Mitch Leigh and artist Abby Leigh.
-She was born and raised in New York City.
+She was born Rebecca Leigh in New York City, where she grew up.

 She studied history at Jesus College, Cambridge, graduating in 2006.

 Career

 Leigh's first production was her own adaptation of The Dybbuk, by S. Ansky.
 It ran at the King's Head Theatre in Islington in January and February 2008.
 Her production of Lisa Kron's Well transferred from the Trafalgar Studios to the Apollo Theatre.
 In December 2008, the production was nominated for Best New Comedy at the whatsonstage.com Theatregoers' Choice Awards.